clade/PyDAQmx/doc/callback.rst

 Send data to a callback function
 --------------------------------

 :mod:`PyDAQmx` uses the :mod:`weakref` module to send data to a callback function.
-You first need to register your data to get an id that you send to the function using the function :mod:`create_callbackdata_id`.
-You can get the object back with the function :mod:`get_callbackdata_from_id`.
+You first need to register your data to get an id that you send to the callback using the function :func:`create_callbackdata_id()`.
+You can get the object back with the function :func:`get_callbackdata_from_id()`.

 Here is an example::